asia-morgenstern/college-projects/README.md

 # college-projects
-A collection of all the major coding projects I've done in my undergrad CS classes.
+A collection of all the major coding projects I've done in my undergrad classes.

 <em>Note:  There is no guarantee that code is correct.
 Code uploaded is (for the most part) the code that was turned in.</em>